Beaumont, Sour Lake and Western Railway

 The Beaumont, Sour Lake and Western Railway was an 85 mi railroad that ran from Beaumont, Texas to Gulf Coast Junction in Houston.
 It passed through small southeast Texas communities such as Hull, Kenefick, and Huffman.
-As part of the Gulf Coast Lines system, the road was eventually merged into the Missouri Pacific Railroad in 1956, which in turn was merged into the Union Pacific Railroad in 1982.
+As part of the Gulf Coast Lines system, the road was eventually merged into the Missouri Pacific Railroad (MP) in 1956, which in turn was merged into the Union Pacific Railroad in 1982.
 The Union Pacific still makes heavy use of the route.

 History

 The Gulf Coast Lines were projected originally by B. F. Yoakum, chairman of the board of the Rock Island and Frisco Lines.
 Yoakum's plan envisioned using the Rock Island and Frisco, together with several railroads to be built in Texas and Louisiana and now known as the Gulf Coast Lines, to form a continuous line of railroad extending from Chicago, St. Louis and Memphis to Baton Rouge, Houston, Brownsville, Tampico and Mexico City.

-The Beaumont, Sour Lake and Western Railway Company was chartered on August 8, 1903, as the Beaumont, Sour Lake and Port Arthur Traction Company.
+The Beaumont, Sour Lake and Western Railway Company was chartered as an interurban railway on August 8, 1903, as the Beaumont, Sour Lake and Port Arthur Traction Company.
 Construction of the Beaumont, Sour Lake and Western section was started at Beaumont in October, 1903.
 The name was changed on June 30, 1904.
 R. C. Duff and other financial backers from Columbus, Ohio, and Beaumont, Texas, organized the Traction Company to build an electric line between Port Arthur and Sour Lake.
 The renamed railroad amended its charter to allow it to connect Beaumont with Port Arthur, Sour Lake, Batson, and Houston, and to transport freight, passengers, mail and express.

 However, as Port Arthur seemed increasingly unlikely to overtake Houston as a major shipping center, and as Sour Lake oilfield production declined, some of the original investors lost heart.
 Yoakum purchased the properties in 1905 and placed them in service to Houston on December 31, 1907, simultaneously with the beginning of operation of the St. Louis, Brownsville and Mexico from Houston to Brownsville.

 After joining the Gulf Coast Lines, the BSL&W was extended from Grayburg to Houston in December 1907 despite high water and the threat of yellow fever along the Trinity River.
 In 1916 the BSL&W reported passenger earnings of $180,000 and freight earnings of $604,000.
 The eighty-five-mile line became part of the Missouri Pacific system in 1924, but continued to operate as a separate company until merged with the MP on March 1, 1956.